-The extra cost and hassle of certified mail aren’t worth it for most eCommerce packages.
-No signature required is a popular delivery option, because it lets people get letters and packages when no one is home to receive them.
-However, if you need proof that your package or letter was delivered to the recipient, you can’t do better than sending by USPS certified mail.
+The extra cost and hassle of Certified Mail aren’t worth it for most eCommerce packages.
+No signature required is a popular delivery option because it lets people get letters and packages when no one is home to receive them.
+However, if you need proof that your package or letter was delivered to the recipient, you can’t do better than sending it by USPS Certified Mail®.

 USPS lets you get a signature from the person who received the mail, such as a receptionist.
 Or you can specify that the addressee must sign for the package or letter.
 That way, you know the article was delivered to the right person.

-You can check the delivery status of a piece of USPS certified mail online or by telephone.
-If you send a lot of certified mail, you can get delivery confirmations through a bulk file transfer.
+You can check the delivery status of a piece of USPS Certified Mail® online or by telephone.
+If you send a lot of Certified Mail, you can get delivery confirmations through a bulk file transfer as well.

 Which carriers have certified delivery options?

-USPS is the only place to get official certified mail service.
-However, both FedEx and UPS offer signature requirements and delivery confirmations that are similar.
+USPS is the only place to get an official certified mail service.
+However, both FedEx and UPS offer similar signature requirements and delivery confirmations.

 You can specify signature requirements for FedEx envelopes and packages.
 You can retrieve proof of delivery, including a scan of the signature, on your tracking page.

-USPS certified mail costs $3.55, in the addition to the postage needed to mail your item.
-If you want to add a return receipt, that is an additional $2.85 for a mail receipt or $1.70 for email.
+USPS Certified Mail® costs $3.75, in addition to the postage needed to mail your item.
+If you want to add a return receipt, that is an additional $3.05 for a mail receipt or $1.85 for an electronic receipt.

-You need to go to a post office in person to send USPS certified mail.
+You need to go to a post office in person to send USPS Certified Mail®.
 At a post office or other mailing center, you can pick up copies of Form 3800 and attach them to your certified parcels yourself.
 You may also be able to print out certified mail labels online.
 However, if you need proof of mailing, you’ll need to present it at the counter.
-A postal worker will stamp your mailing receipt as verification of the date you mailed it.
+A postal worker will stamp your mailing receipt to verify the date you mailed it.

 What happens if the recipient doesn’t sign for a certified package?

-The post person can’t leave certified mail without a signature.
+The delivery person can’t leave Certified Mail without a signature.
 If no one is home to receive it, the postal worker will leave a note that a delivery attempt was made.

 USPS only makes one delivery attempt.
 After that, the carrier returns the letter or package to the nearest post office.
 You can sign the receipt and have someone else pick up the item for you unless it was sent with restricted delivery.
-In that case, the person the certified mail was addressed to must go to the post office and show ID to pick it up.
+In that case, the person the Certified Mail is addressed to must go to the post office and show ID to pick it up.
 The post office will hold undelivered USPS certified mail for 15 days before returning it to the sender.